mfount/chicken/specs/draft/draftspec.md

   - how will we solve it, vaguely?
   - goals for project?_

-We will implement some sorting algorithms and prove their correctness using
+We will implement some sorting algorithms in coq and prove their correctness using coq's proof capabilities.
+The first chapters of Software Foundations provide useful lemmas to prove along the way.
+Goals for the project include developing familiarity to some of the proof-based tools available to programmers and developing a more formal way to reason about correctness of code, along the lines of what we did in CS51.

 _3. Prioritized (specific, concrete) feature list.
   1. "Core features": a minimal feature set sth the project can be considered